 MOSCOW PREMIERE – TUESDAY 9th APRIL 1929

 The Moscow premiere of the film was at the Hermitage Theatre in the Hermitage Garden and Tverskaya 46 Cinema on the corner of Tverskaya and Strastnaya Square.
-There was a preview of the film in the previous month attended by ‘experts in the art of film and from literature, theatre, and art circles’ as reported by the German Die Form magazine below.
+There was a preview of the film in the previous month attended by ‘experts in the art of film and from literature, theatre, and art circles’ as reported by the German Die Form magazine (see German screening).

 A 19thC postcard of the Hermitage Theatre, one of the pavilions in the Hermitage Garden, located in the north of the city near the Garden Ring.
 Established in 1894 the garden became an important cultural centre with several theatres located in buildings in the garden or nearby.
 The Hermitage Theatre (not to be confused with its more famous St Petersburg namesake) was the venue for the first showing of a film in the city (‘The Arrival of a Train’) by a travelling Lumière operator in 1896.
 Nationalised in 1918 it was rented by a group of entrepreneurs in the NEP period for a variety of entertainment events, including film shows.

-Screenshot [00:14:50] from the film showing the corner of the Tverskaya 46 Cinema at the junction of Strastnaya Square and Tverskaya street.
+Screenshot [00:16:13] from the film showing the corner of the Tverskaya 46 Cinema at the junction of Strastnaya Square and Tverskaya street.
 The poster of a man in spats and large ‘disc’ with the cinema name can be seen on the building behind the motorcycle and sidecar in another screenshot below.
+The full poster as seen below is on the wall to the right of the kiosk.

 The cinema’s entry in a 1929 Moscow directory.

-The poster (or part of it) is advertising the 1928 film ‘Engineer Elagin’, directed by Vladimir Feinberg.
+The posters are advertising the 1928 film ‘Engineer Elagin’, directed by Vladimir Feinberg.
 The man in spats probably depicts the engineer’s traitorous son in the pay of foreign intelligence, who sabotages his father’s factory and kills a worker.
 Engineer Elagin forces his son at gunpoint to give himself up!
 [Many thanks to James Mann for tracking down the poster and to Julian Graffy for information on the film]

 The first* announcement for the film in ‘Pravda’ on Sunday 7th April 1929 advertising the premiere on the 9th.